Ark II: Production

 In "The Launch of Ark II," the documentary filmed for the release of the DVD set, Lou Scheimer and others mention that the program was filmed during the summer of 1976 predominantly on location at Paramount Ranch near Malibu, California.
-Establishing footage of the Ark traveling at high speed was shot at the Rogers Dry Lake bed at Edwards Air Force Base.
+Establishing-footage of the Ark traveling at high speed was shot at the Rogers Dry Lake bed at Edwards Air Force Base.
 The show was filmed at a rate of two episodes per week.

 According to Lou Scheimer, Moochie the chimpanzee was very angry and aggressive as a result of mistreatment by his trainer, sometimes witnessed by the cast and crew.

 Technology

 The series is best-remembered for the "Ark II" vehicle: a futuristic-looking six-wheeled combination RV and mobile laboratory.
 The 44 ft long vehicle was a fiberglass body on a 1971 Ford C-Series (C-700) cabover, by the Brubaker Group.
 It is sometimes incorrectly reported that the Ark II vehicle was built by Dean Jeffries, who constructed various fantastic vehicles for science-fiction films and television.
 These include the Landmaster for the film Damnation Alley, with which the Ark II is sometimes confused.
-The front end of the Ark II prop was later re-used as the nose portion of the Seeker spacecraft in the Filmation series Space Academy and Jason of Star Command.
+The front end of the Ark II prop was later used as the nose portion of the Seeker spacecraft in the Filmation series Space Academy and Jason of Star Command.

 In addition, the series also featured a jetpack called the "Jet Jumper", and the "Ark Roamer", a smaller, 4-wheeled all-terrain vehicle built by Brubaker from a modified Brubaker Box, a kit car using a 1968 Volkswagen Beetle sedan chassis.
 The Ark Roamer was carried in the rear of the Ark II.